wesleywerner/aliverl/mvc-refactor.md

 Press enough keys, pop enough plates, we move through the storyline and get back to the game.

+# Rendering the level

+We will use the Tiled map editor to create game levels, and the PyTMX library for reading the level files - See [References](#references) below for links to these two great pieces of code :]

+The best way to learn a library is to work through the included demo code.

+Read through the demo and mentally note the classes it uses.
+Then browse those class sources and go through their properties and functions.

+This will take some time, but it is rewarding when you use the library someone else has worked on.
+We can only thank them for their hard work!

+## Where the rendering code lives

+In our MVC model, everything that involves drawing goes into the View.

 # Restructuring

 Existing code files will be restructured.